Discovery+: Launch

 At the beginning of 2021 it was announced that Discovery+ would become available to Vodafone customers in Romania, Portugal, Greece, Czech Republic, Hungary, and Iceland sometime in the middle of 2022.
-However, the plans were halted as Max was launched instead in those regions, excluding Greece and Iceland.
+However, the plans were halted as HBO Max was launched instead in those regions.

+Current distribution partners

+In the countries below, Discovery+ has a distribution partnership with a local partner, and is unavailable as a standalone service: